NCERT Solutions Class 11 English The Lament – Free PDF Download

 sigh – pant, gasp

 3. Explain the associations that the colour ‘white’ has in the story.

 The colour of light is white.
-The irony ‘The Lament’ shows the darkness portrayed in the story.
-At the beginning of the story, in order to convey the misery of Iona Potapov, the narrator explains that he is so white which makes him look like a phantom.
+The irony in ‘The Lament’ is evident in the darkness portrayed in the story.
+At the beginning of the story, in order to convey the misery of Iona Potapov, the narrator explains that he is so white that it makes him look like a phantom.
 His horse is also white.
 The colour of snow is white.
-Snow here reflects lethargy and despondency of the winter season and how the whole atmosphere and environment appears to be thrown into sadness.
-The evening sets in making it look so withered and white.
-The light of the street lamps is white which replaces the brighter rays.
-The whole setting which lays stress on the surroundings reflects the loneliness of the cab driver.
+Snow here reflects the lethargy and despondency of the winter season and how the whole atmosphere and environment appear to be thrown into sadness.
+The evening sets in, making it look so withered and white.
+The light of the street lamps is white, which replaces the brighter rays.
+The whole setting, which lays stress on the surroundings, reflects the loneliness of the cab driver.